Pinball: 1931: Coin operation introduced

 By the 1930s, manufacturers were producing coin-operated versions of bagatelles, now known as "marble games" or "pin games".
 The table was under glass and used Montague Redgrave's plunger device to propel the ball into the upper playfield.
-In 1931 David Gottlieb's Baffle Ball became the first hit of the coin-operated era.
-Selling for $17.50, the game dispensed five to seven balls for a penny.
-The game resonated with people wanting cheap entertainment in the Great Depression-era economy.
-Most drugstores and taverns in the U.S. operated pinball machines, with many locations quickly recovering the cost of the game.
-Baffle Ball sold over 50,000 units and established Gottlieb as the first major manufacturer of pinball machines.
+In January of 1931 Whiffle was introduced in Youngstown, Ohio.
+The Whiffle is referred to as the birth of pinball by the IPDB.
+Later, that same year, David Gottlieb's Baffle Ball became the first major hit of the coin-operated era.
+Selling for $17.50, the game dispensed five, seven, or ten balls for a penny.
+At its peak, Gottlieb produced 400 Baffle Ball machines per day and establishing the company as the first major manufacturer of pinball machines.

 In 1932, Gottlieb distributor Raymond Moloney found it hard to obtain more Baffle Ball units to sell.
 In his frustration he founded Lion Manufacturing to produce a game of his design, Ballyhoo, named after a popular magazine.
 The game became a smash hit.
 Its larger playfield and ten pockets made it more challenging than Baffle Ball, selling 50,000 units in 7 months.
 Moloney eventually changed the name of his company to Bally to reflect the success of this game.
 These early machines were relatively small, mechanically simple and designed to sit on a counter or bar top.
+1932 also saw the earliest version of flippers used on a pinball machine with the Hercules Novelty Company's Double-Shuffle.
+Rock-Ola also experimented with player-controlled pinball; their 1932 Juggle Ball had a rod that players could use to manipulate the ball's direction.

 1933: Electrification and active bumpers introduced

 The 1930s saw major advances in pinball design with the introduction of electrification.
 Pacific Amusements in Los Angeles, California produced Contact in 1933, which had an electrically powered solenoid to propel the ball out of a bonus hole in the middle of the playfield.
 Another solenoid rang a bell to reward the player.
-Contact's designer, Harry Williams, eventually formed his own company, Williams Manufacturing, in 1944.
+Contacts designer, Harry Williams, eventually formed his own company, Williams Manufacturing, in 1944.
 Other manufacturers quickly followed suit with similar features.
 Electric lights soon became standard on all pinball games, to attract players.

 By the end of 1932, approximately 150 companies manufactured pinball machines, most of them in Chicago, Illinois.
 Chicago has been the center of pinball manufacturing ever since.
 Competition was strong, and by 1934, only 14 companies remained.

 During World War II, all major manufacturers of coin-operated games turned to manufacturing for the war effort.
 Some, like Williams, bought old games from operators and refurbished them, adding new artwork with a patriotic theme.
 At the end of the war, a generation of Americans looked for amusement in bars and malt shops, and pinball saw another golden age.
 Improvements such as the tilt-sensing mechanism and the awarding of free games (replays) appeared.